Top 50 Startup Business Ideas in Australia: 2026 Updated List

 Great content is only half the equation.
 The best platforms not only teach well—they monetize wisely.
 If you’re planning education app development, understanding revenue models used by the top educational apps will help shape your product roadmap and business plan from the start.

-Here are five models that continue to drive real growth in 2025:
+Here are five models that continue to drive real growth:

 (Examples: Duolingo, Quizlet)